-Results: We simulated a case-study of a small dairy population with a number of equal costs scenarios.
+Methods: The aim of this study was to evaluate the potential of maximizing genetic gain by optimizing investment into phenotyping and genotyping in in a case-study and to provide suggestions for other dairy breeding programmes.
+We simulated a case-study of a small dairy population with a number of scenarios with equal amount of available resources.
 The conventional progeny testing scenario had 11 phenotype records per lactation.
-In genomic scenarios, we reduced phenotyping from 10 to 1 record per lactation and invested the saved resources into genotyping.
+In genomic scenarios, we reduced phenotyping to collect between 10 and 1 record per lactation and invested the saved resources into genotyping.
 We tested these scenarios in settings with or without initial training population for genomic selection.